C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 ### Instruction
 <!-- section-contents -->
 First get some insights on how search engines work:
--  Watch this lecture by Eli Pariser on [the Filter Bubble](https://www.youtube.com/watch?v=Dua_UvR5mtI)
+-  Watch this lecture by Eli Pariser on [the Filter Bubble](https://www.youtube.com/watch?v=Dua_UvR5mtI), start at 3.55 and continue until 14.36.
--  Watch this explanation about [how search engines work](https://www.youtube.com/watch?v=BNHR6IQJGZs) by Google specialist Matt Cutts:
+-  Watch this explanation about [how search engines work](https://www.youtube.com/watch?v=BNHR6IQJGZs) by Google specialist Matt Cutts, 3.14 min

 <!-- section -->
 ### 2.a Google compared to Yahoo